 If your home is damaged, repairs are bound to take time.
 Where will you stay and how are you going to pay for alternative accommodation?
 Enter Tiq Home Insurance with our Emergency Cash Allowance.

-In the event that your home is uninhabitable due to any insured peril, you will get an immediate cash allowance of up to $5,000 within 24 hours of notification to us, ensuring you have alternative accommodation and things you need to get you back on your feet.
+In the event that your home is uninhabitable due to any insured peril such as a fire, you will get an immediate cash allowance of up to S$5,000 within 24 hours of notification to us, ensuring you have alternative accommodation and things you need to get you back on your feet.

 You would still be eligible to claim for your building, renovation and contents if the conditions are met.